 This summer, I was invited to teach a class at the DO Academy.
 DO Academy is a place where people that work in the architectural visualisation industry can nurture and develop talent.
 Teaching terrifies me in some respects because as public speaking makes me nervous, but I was determined to challenge myself.

-I talked about lighting a scene in 3ds Max and rendering; Do Digital supplied me with a simmple scene that we could work with as a group.
-This well-lit daytime scene is about to be transformed!
+I talked about lighting a scene in 3ds Max and rendering; Do Digital supplied me with a simple scene that we could work with as a group.
+This basic but well-lit daytime scene is about to be transformed!

 We went off to find an evening HDRI for the image based lighting, and I put it into the scene.
 Go to the rendering tab and go to environment (or press 8).
 I call my map ‘eveningsky’ and leave the global lighting level at 1.
 Let’s see what happens when we hit render.